windkh/node-red-contrib-telegrambot/README.md

 ![Alt text](images/TelegramBotInlineKeyboard2.png?raw=true "Inline Keyboard Function 1")

 The callback query is received by the event node.
 It must be answered like shown as follows:
 Here you can add your code to trigger the desired bot command.
-The answer contains the callback query data in msg.payload.content.
+The answer contains the callback query data in `msg.payload.content`.

 ![Alt text](images/TelegramBotInlineKeyboard3.png?raw=true "Inline Keyboard Function 2")

-## Edit an inline keyboard
+### Edit an inline keyboard
 An inline keyboard can be modified using the 'editMessageReplyMarkup' instruction.
 To be able to modify an existing message you need to know the messageId of the message of the keyboard.
 A sample flow is provided in the examples folder and could look like this: